You can check your estimated SAI using this free financial aid calculator.

 • Less than Full-Time enrollment will decrease the amount you are eligible to receive.

-Payments may be adjusted to reflect your current enrollment status
+Payments may be adjusted to reflect your current enrollment intensity

-If you add or drop units during the semester past and future disbursements may be adjusted.
-Depending on the number of units dropped any remaining disbursements for the semester may be cancelled.
+If you add or drop units during the semester past and future disbursements may be adjusted or cancelled.
+Depending on the number of units dropped, it is possible that you may even owe back an overpayment of Pell Grant.

-If you have received Pell grant disbursements and withdrawal from all of your courses, you may be subject to repay some of those funds due to the Return to Title IV regulations.
-Read more on our website.
-If you withdrawal 100% from your courses, you may owe Pell grant back to the college.
+If you have received Pell grant disbursements and withdraw from all of your courses, you may be subject to repay a portion of the funds disbursed due to the Return to Title IV regulations.

 Please be aware that awards are progressive and posted as eligibility is determined